I originally had this case study as part of the initial article on spousal loans for income splitting. I decided to separate it for three reasons:

 - The original article was really long and information dense enough without this case.

 - I decided to go back and make some refinements to the spousal loan calculator and re-run the numbers.
 I revisited the calculator because it made an assumption that applied the tax drag and interest drag on a spousal loan throughout the entire 25 year model period.
 That resulted in about a 2% error in most cases, but it could be more if a spouse crosses multiple marginal tax brackets over the period and it also did not account for the decay of loan interest drag over time.
 I originally balked at correcting for those factors because the original calculator already had 16 discreet income tax calculations… Times ten provinces (so it would be useful across the country).
 That is 160 calculators running in the background.
 Plus the corporate tax with CDA and RDTOH account calculators.

 - I really am a loonietic because I broke down and made a tax and interest drag calculation for each year of the 25 year accumulation periods for the spousal and high income spouse modelling.
+I also added in inflation so that the values would all be converted to “current dollars” making the results easier to comprehend.
 Yep, another 50 income tax calculators.
 However, it did not disappoint as now the calculator is much more precise.
 Like a gamma knife in brain surgery, that is probably important.

 Speaking of brain surgery, let’s look at the case of Doctor Strange.
 Like the neurosurgeon in the Marvel story, he is a high earning physician.
 Unlike the womanizing jerk-wad Dr. Strange in the Marvel movie, this one actually gets married.
 He has a lower income earning spouse that he wants to income split with.